HairyFotr/linter/README.md

 __Note:__ Some of these checks are currently disabled, toned down, or maybe generalized.

-Also, there are a lot of undocumented checks.
+Also, there are a lot of new undocumented checks.
 Maybe check out the [test code](https://github.com/HairyFotr/linter/blob/master/src/test/scala/LinterPluginTest.scala#L95).

 ### Using `scala.io.Source.fromFile` without closing file